WHY PAY A LOCKSMITH £150

 And yet, with the locksmith example they seek some kind of solution.
 They are always 'looking for a tool' that will open the lock for them.
 Often a bump key - they've heard the hype - but anything, any 'lock pick' that will save them £150.
 And so the problems start.

-In short, he knows how to use those tools.
+In short, the locksmith knows how to use those tools.
 That's his job.
 It's not just about having the lock picking tools, but about knowing how to use them, and more importantly, how to use the others when one, two, three techniques don't work.

 It's easy to say - and I hear it all the time - that a locksmith arrived, stuck a little tool in the lock and it was open in seconds, only then to complain when he asked for £150.
 Do you want him to take an hour?
 Do you want him to sweat, do you want him to have cuts on his fingers?

 Because if that's the issue, worry not.
 He already has!
 The reason he can get the job done in seconds is because he's already done the sweating, he's already spent the hours learning, hours upon hours of practicing, learning, studying, becoming excellent at his chosen skill.
 And he did that so you don't have to, so that he doesn't have to when you want the lock open.

 So rather than complain when a locksmith opens your lock in a matter of seconds, be glad - you can carry on with your life.
 Unless you're some kind os sadist, some kind of psychopath, and need to see someone suffer before you're going to pay them, in which case - thankfully - I can't help you.